Users & Groups

 Grader - The Grader role has limited access to the course.
 Graders can assist an instructor in the creation, management, delivery, and grading of assessments and surveys.
 The grader may also assist an instructor with adding manual entries.
 If a course is unavailable to students, the course appears in the course list for a user with the role of Grader.

 Student - this is the default course user role.
 A user with the role of Student submits coursework and participates in discussions.
 Students can't create or grade course items.
+This role is automatically populated from Campus Connection.

 Guest - provides access to areas in the course designated by the instructor, excluding the control panel, and is unable to view student interactions or post to blogs, wikis, or discussion board.